 TURN THAT PILE

 The key to quick composting is turning the pile.
 The center of the pile heats up and decomposes more quickly than the outer edges, so turning and mixing the pile with a manure fork will help all the materials decompose.
 Frequency of turning the pile depends upon the thickness of the layers and the correct balance of ingredients; thin layers decompose faster than thick layers.
 Piles that are decomposing more slowly can be turned less often; piles that are heating up quickly should be turned every three or four days.
 One easy technique is to have an empty bin to turn it into.
 If you turn the pile every several days, you will have finished compost in about two weeks.

 What not to use?
 Stems or branches larger than 1 inch in diameter.
 Also avoid meat, bones, oils and other animal products.
-They are slow to decompose, make a compost pile smell bad and often attract animals.
-How hot does it have to get to kill fungi, insect eggs or other pests that may be on the garden debris?
-Most fungi, molds and bacteria will be killed off at 145 degrees.
-Soil insects cannot survive temperatures over 160 degrees, and weed seeds will be killed at 180 degrees.
+They are slow to decompose, make a compost pile smell bad, and often attract animals.
+How hot does it have to get to kill fungi, insect eggs, or other pests that may be on the garden debris?
+Most fungi, molds, and bacteria will be killed off at 145 degrees Fahrenheit.
+Soil insects cannot survive temperatures higher than 160 degrees, and weed seeds will be killed at 180 degrees.
 To generate temperatures this high, compost heaps must have a good ratio of grassy material to leaves and twigs.
 Leave out diseased material and any plant material that has been treated with an herbicide.

 SPREAD THE JOY